DuffyTJ89/GraphTheoryProject2018/README.md

 This project is written in the GO programming language.

 # Resources used :
-- Class Notes and Instructions
+- Class Notes and Instructions provided by Dr Ian McLoughlin
 - StackOverFlow
 - Regular Expression Matching Can Be Simple And Fast by Russ Cox   https://swtch.com/~rsc/regexp/regexp1.html
 - https://dillinger.io/ to edit markdown and check in real time.